Utah Saints: Biography

 Utah Saints were described as "the first true stadium house band" by the KLF's Bill Drummond, though their music is difficult to place into one genre.
 The dance group originally met as music promoters and DJs for the Mix Nightclub in Harrogate in the early 1990s.
 They began as MDMA (Mega Dance Metal Allegiance), featuring two former The Cassandra Complex members Jez Willis and Keith Langley, along with Bobby Rae and guitarist Martin Scott.
-Willis started The Utah Saints with the addition of Tim Garbutt - Langley played the drums with the band in the early days and has provided artwork and photography for a number of their releases.
+Willis started The Utah Saints with the addition of Tim Garbutt.
+Langley played the drums with the band in the early days and has provided artwork and photography for a number of their releases.

 They first had chart success under the name Utah Saints with the singles "What Can You Do For Me" (UK No. 10), "Something Good" (their biggest UK success at No. 4) and "Believe in Me", a UK No. 8 chart hit, which they described as their vocal sample trilogy.
 "What Can You Do For Me" featured samples from Eurythmics' "There Must Be An Angel (Playing With My Heart)" and Gwen Guthrie's "Ain't Nothin' Goin' on But the Rent".
 "Something Good" heavily sampled Kate Bush's "Cloudbusting" and "Believe in Me" was based on "Love Action" by Human League and "You Gave Me Love" by Crown Heights Affair.
 The fourth single "I Want You" was based around a sample from the Slayer song "War Ensemble".

-Contrary to rumours, the band were not sued by Kate Bush over the use of a sample from Bush's track "Cloudbusting", in the Utah Saints track "Something Good" – the sample was legally cleared before use.
+Contrary to rumours, the band was not sued by Kate Bush over the use of a sample from Bush's track "Cloudbusting", in the Utah Saints track "Something Good" – the sample was legally cleared before use.
 Additionally, Bush sold Utah Saints footage from the video of her original song.
 This track, with new vocals by the singer and actress Davina Perera, experienced a revival in the clubs in 2008 and reached No. 1 on UK Dance Chart.
 The track featured new remixes by Van She, High Contrast, Prok & Fitch, eSquire, Ian Carey and more.